-- An additional transition afternoon is arranged for identified students with SEND. - Parents will also have the opportunity to join us for coffee and ask any questions.
+An additional transition afternoon is arranged for identified students with SEND.

 Parents of prospective students are always welcome to visit Hobart and to meet with the school's SENDCO in order to discuss provision.
 Appointments can be made by contacting Miss V. Brown in the SEND Office (vbrown@hobart.org.uk).